zeekus/textfiles/pschism_build_document_with_spack.md

 ```

-# Step 6: {NEW}- configure spack to use the existing system binaries instead of adding new versions.
+# Step 6: Spack Configuration

+ - Configure spack to use the existing system binaries instead of adding new versions.
+ - Tell spack where the compiler is and configure the compiler.yaml so spack can find the mpi libs that slurm provides.
+ - Tell spack where to stage the packages with the config.yaml
+ - The modules.yaml was copied from NOAA with only a minimal understanding of what it does.

 *most of this is copied from NOAA*
 source - https://github.com/JCSDA/spack-stack/tree/develop/configs/sites/aws-pcluster